Dark Reign 2

-Dark Reign 2 is a 3D real-time strategy video game developed by Pandemic Studios and released by Activision on July 3, 2000, for Microsoft Windows.
+Dark Reign 2 is a 3D real-time strategy video game developed by Pandemic Studios and released by Activision in 2000 for Microsoft Windows.
 A prequel to Dark Reign: The Future of War and its expansion pack, Dark Reign 2's storyline focuses on what came before the conflict in the first Dark Reign.

 Gameplay

 Dark Reign 2 features three modes: campaign, online multiplayer, and an instant action mode.
 Multiplayer functionality allows up to 32 players at once, featuring four 'rulesets: Gluttony, Protect HQ, Blood Bath, and Deathmatch.
 Blood Bath is a mode in which the first team to kill a certain number of units wins.
 Protect HQ (by far the most used) is a ruleset in which a player who loses their HQ for a certain period of time (about three minutes) loses.
 Gluttony is a condition where the first player to collect a certain amount of resources wins.
 Deathmatch is a ruleset in which a player who loses all of their units is defeated.

 Players are allowed to create custom mods for the game by making simple configuration files and using the packaging software which can be found on the original game CD.

 The game has a built-in map editor and there are several tutorials available on the internet to create custom terrains.